hopeugetherpes/Z3R0/README.md

 3. Drag and drop your file or click to select
 4. Enter a strong password (minimum 14 characters with numbers, uppercase, and special characters)
 5. Click "Encrypt File" to secure your data
-6. Download the encrypted file with `.enc` extension
+6. Download the encrypted file with `.encrypted` extension

 ### Decryption
 1. Select "Decrypt" mode
-2. Upload your encrypted `.enc` file
+2. Upload your encrypted `.encrypted` file
 3. Enter the same password used for encryption
 4. Click "Decrypt File" to restore your original file
 5. Download the decrypted file